CW1224/battleship-finders/README.md

 ## Introduction

+This programme is designed to test the user's luck.
+Annoying Battleship is programmed to test the user's patience as well as their luck for the day.

-You can find a link to my website [here]
+You can find a link to my website [here]()

 # Table of Contents
 [1.User Experience(UX)](#1-user-experience)